griesmnr/mixtape/README.md

+# Mixtape JS

-# Mixtape JS- an API for users who want to build playlists for their friends.
+an API for users who want to build playlists for their friends.

+## Developer Notes

 This is the first node API I've built from scratch in a while.
 There is a lot that I've learned and there's a lot left to do on it.